-How we handle just a few key moments, from the planning stage to the execution of a trade, can be the deciding factor in whether we will achieve our trading goals.
+How we handle just a few key moments, from the planning stage to the execution of an investment/trade, can be the deciding factor in whether we will achieve our trading goals.

 When planning a trade, it is vital to consider all potential events that may derail our plan.
 We must lay out a very specific blueprint for where we will enter and exit a trade and also decide what we will use as signals to monitor the trade.